grev-uv/hpg-hmapper/README.md

 8 LIBS = ['check', 'curl', 'm', 'z', 'rt'],
 ```

-If the OS is Ubuntu 18.04, a change is needed to compile properly:
+If the OS is Ubuntu 18.04 or 20.04, a change is needed to compile properly:

 In the file [hmapper/lib/common-libs/commons/config/libconfig.c](hmapper/lib/common-libs/commons/config/libconfig.c#L37), the line 37 must be commented